hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/godless.md

 * Year: 2016
 * Blog: https://blog.trendmicro.com/trendlabs-security-intelligence/godless-mobile-malware-uses-multiple-exploits-root-devices/

-This malware sample aims to perform privilege abuse and perform an additional unknown payload.
-The malware sample runs native asset files to perform privilege abuse.
-It then installs an executable based on commands sent from the malware developers server.
-Lastly, the malware sample performs an unknown payload.
+This malware sample aims to perform root exploits and perform an additional unknown payload.
+The malware sample runs native asset files to perform root exploits.
+It then mounts a local payload as a system app.
+The local payload registers device status events, boot events, and network status events, to perform a root exploit routine (the same root exploit routine from the original malware sample), steal device information from the user, and download/install additional unknown payloads.

 ## Signature
 ---